karma0/tesmart_kvm_python/README.md

 # TESmart KVM Controller

-Python script to interact with the TESmart 8-port KVM over IP.
+Python script to control and set options on the TESmart 8-port KVM over IP.

 Based on the shell version [here](https://github.com/bbeaudoin/bash/tree/master/tesmart).
 More information on this rewrite in the `Credits` section below.